History of the European Cup and UEFA Champions League: 1968 – The first English team

-1969 – Milan again
+1969 – AC Milan again

 Milan brought another Italian victory in 1969 knocking out the two previous winners en route to the final.
 The 1969 final was against Ajax, marking the emergence of teams from the Netherlands.

 1970 to 1973 – Dutch control

 In 1970 Feyenoord of Rotterdam were the first Dutch outfit to collect the European Cup after defeating Glasgow Celtic the tournaments only coin toss finalists 2–1 after extra time.
-However, for the next three years, Ajax and its exponents of "Total Football", including Johan Cruyff and Johan Neeskens, among others, together with their pioneering tactician and coach Rinus Michels, would more profoundly take European centre stage, dispatching Panathinaikos, Internazionale and Juventus in successive finals.
+However, for the next three years, Ajax and its exponents of "Total Football", including Johan Cruyff and Johan Neeskens, among others, together with their pioneering tactician and coach Rinus Michels, would more profoundly take European centre stage, dispatching Panathinaikos, Inter Milan and Juventus in successive finals.

 1974 to 1976 – Bayern Munich hat-trick

 The mid-1970s belonged to Bayern Munich.
 Led by Franz Beckenbauer, and also starring Sepp Maier, Gerd Müller, Uli Hoeneß and Paul Breitner, the German club not only emulated Ajax's trio of victories but was unmistakably inspired by the beacon of "Total Football".
 In its first final, Bayern triumphed over Atlético Madrid in a replayed match, the first of the two games ending up in a draw following a late equalizer from Hans Georg Schwarzenbeck, the second one resulting in a 4-0 hammering in Brussels.
 The following year, Leeds United were controversially – some say corruptly – vanquished 2–0 in an ill-tempered affair at the Parc des Princes in Paris.
 Lastly, Saint-Étienne were downed at Hampden Park in Glasgow in 1976.
+Bayern would not only win 3 European cups but they also led 5 Bayern Munich players dominant the entire football world in history winning the UEFA Euro 1972, the 1974 World Cup and then finishing first and second at the UEFA Euro 1976 and the 1976 Summer Olympics as Germany.
 After this golden period, the side slowly declined and would not win the tournament for 25 years.
 They would however appear in another final in 1982 with three of the mid-seventies title winners in the squad.